Sri Lanka reveals itself to you in vivid colour, and draws you in.

 The coast is also dotted with ancient temples, shrines and stupas which pop into your line of vision at unexpected intervals.
 Culture takes a different turn when you enter the walls of Galle Fort, a Portuguese fortress, until the Dutch came and took over.
 Galle was an important trade point on the Spice Route, and even today, the region is world-famous for its local cinnamon and various other medicinal herbs and spices.

+Amazing seafood, tropical fruit, and fresh produce, garnished with local herbs make the cuisine divine.
 A tender coconut water with a splash of the local arak (rum) and some devilled cashewnuts are the perfect prelude to a fantastic evening or night out on the town.

 Browse through a local bookshop, learn more about Sri Lankan contemporary art, sway to the beat of a homegrown band, or hang out at a local festival.
 Both cities have a distinct architectural edge, mostly thanks to Geoffrey Bawa, the world renown architect who came from Sri Lanka.

+Contemporary Sri Lanka has absorbed its colonial heritage into its cultural blend.
 You might be amused to find that every evening at sunset, a small group of men outfitted in kilts, play the bagpipes at the Galle Face Hotel in Colombo, while you nibble on bite-size cucumber sandwiches and chocolate eclairs.
-It’s a world away from the cheerful chaos of the local markets in Colombo, which are just a short tuk-tuk ride away, and the bustle around the main railway station.

 Stop off at little stations like Ella, that lead you to cascading waterfalls, undulating valleys, and tropical greenery, which steal your heart away.
 Take the train due east and get off at journey’s end, Trincomalee, from where you can explore the unspoiled beaches of the east coast, terrific diving at Pigeon Hole and surfing at Arugam Bay.